 4. Demonstrated Commitment to Equity-Minded Practices

-Look for a campus where diversity, equity, inclusion, and antiracism work is expressed through concrete action.
-Colleges and universities have gotten very good at touting their values, but are less good at systematically reviewing their own practices through a racial equity lens—and adjusting them to remake the stakes of institutional success.
-A college or university that doesn’t do this, doesn’t see the world, and isn’t where you want your student to be.
+Look for a campus where diversity, equity, inclusion, and antiracism work are expressed through concrete action.
+Colleges and universities have gotten very good at touting their values, but are less good at systematically reviewing their own practices through a racial equity lens — and adjusting them to remake the stakes of institutional success.
+A college or university that doesn’t do this, doesn’t see the world and isn’t where you want your student to be.

 More to Read: